 Everyone's life is driven by something.
 What is the driving force in your life?
 Here are the five most common ones:

-- Guilt: running from regrets and hiding their shame - Resentment & Anger: holding hurts, never healing - Fear: self-imposing a prison preventing you freedom
+- Guilt: running from regrets and hiding their shame - Resentment & Anger: holding hurts, never healing

 &lt;sup>2 Warren, Rick; Purpose Driven Life, What on Earth Am I here for?; Zondervan; 2002; excerpts from p 17-43